 What other tips would you offer to new leaders?

-Would you consider joining our Support Team as Annie and I share God’s grace in the United States and in Brazil Just click here to get involved.
-Obrigado!
+Would you consider joining our Support Team as Annie and I share God’s grace in the US, Africa, South America, and India?
+Just click here to get involved.
+Thanks so much!